The Challenge of Finding Stability In Times Of Change & Uncertainty

 How Meditation Keeps us Grounded in Uncertain Times

 Meditation helps us through uncertain and difficult times by calming our stress and anxiety, but also, by reminding us things are always uncertain.
 There is a natural ebb and flow to life.
 When we embrace this, we live in greater ease.
+This ease can affect every aspect of our lives.

 Close your eyes and observe your breath, and you’ll notice continual movement.
 Breath comes and goes and at no point is unchanging.
 This continual movement is observed in our thoughts, and even our strongest emotions.
 Try to observe your stress or sadness, for example, and you’ll see it changing too.